DipeshTest/createrdsinstance/README.md

 ---

 # Create AWS RDS Instance
-This activity allows you to create AWS RDS DB Instance of your choice
+This activity allows you to create AWS RDS DB Instance of your choice.

 ## Installation
 ### Flogo Web
-This activity comes out of the box with the Flogo Web UI
+This activity is built by Team AllStars
 ### Flogo CLI
 ```bash
 flogo install github.com/DipeshTest/createrdsinstance